-EL PASO COUNTY - EL PASO COUNTY, Colorado -- A 19-year-old suspect in the brutal killing of two teens in El Paso County says two other men shot them execution style while he watched, according to a court affidavit.
+EL PASO COUNTY, Colorado -- A 19-year-old suspect in the brutal killing of two teens in El Paso County says two other men shot them execution style while he watched, according to a court affidavit.

 Gustavo Marquez, also known as “Tavo,” relayed the horrific details in a confession to police one week after the crime.